 You can't raise limits for virtual machines above the values shown in the following table.

 |Subscriptions associated with an Azure Active Directory tenant||Unlimited|

 1You can apply up to 50 tags directly to a subscription.
 However, the subscription can contain an unlimited number of tags that are applied to resource groups and resources within the subscription.
 The number of tags per resource or resource group is limited to 50.
 Resource Manager returns a list of unique tag name and values in the subscription only when the number of tags is 80,000 or less.
 You still can find a resource by tag when the number exceeds 80,000.

 2If you reach the limit of 800 deployments, delete deployments that are no longer needed from the history.
 To delete subscription-level deployments, use Remove-AzDeployment or az deployment sub delete.

 For more information, see Container Instances limits.

-Azure storage accounts have a limit of 250 storage accounts per region, per subscription.
-This includes both Standard and Premium Storage accounts.
+Azure Storage has a limit of 250 storage accounts per region, per subscription.
+This limit includes both Standard and Premium storage accounts.

 To increase the limit, make a request through Azure Support.
-The Azure Storage team will review your case and may approve up to 250 storage accounts for a region.
+The Azure Storage team will review your case and can approve up to 250 storage accounts for a region.

-- Navigate to any workspace in your subscription.
+- Go to any workspace in your subscription.